Unlawful Presence J-1 Status

-Unlawful Presence update : A new United States Citizenship and Immigration Services (USCIS) policy means stricter penalties for not maintaining your F-1 status.
+Unlawful Presence update : A new United States Citizenship and Immigration Services (USCIS) policy means stricter penalties for not maintaining your J-1 status.

 As of August 9, 2018, any F-1, J-1 or M-1 student or scholar visa holder that intentionally or unintentionally violates their non-immigrant status and remains in the United States will be accruing “unlawful presence”.
-The days in the United States after violating F-1 status will be counted, and can mean that a F-1 student could be subject to deportation and a lengthy bar on returning to the United States.
+The days in the United States after violating your status will be counted, and can mean that a J-1 student or scholar could be subject to deportation and a lengthy bar on returning to the United States.
 Under this new policy, the start date of the “unlawful presence” is based on the day that student stops maintaining status.